 NOTE: Please do not include information on any other FMCSA grant activities or expenses in the CVSP.

 Washington State Patrol Mission Statement:

-The Washington State Patrol makes a difference every day, enhancing the safety and security of our state by providing the best in public safety services.
+The Washington State Patrol makes a difference every day, enhancing the safety and security of all people and communities by providing the best in public safety services.

 Agency Goals: